mhdafh7/2048/README.md

 # 2048

- Classic 2048 game clone made using vanilla js and scss.
+A clone of classic game 2048 using vanilla js and scss.